EFTEC/dBug/README.md

 ### 7 May 2020

 * This fork adds the changes from kolanich and ospinto.
+(I'm not pulling back because I removed some features)
 * It also adds a new functionality, to be able to show the values without the variable types.
 * Doxigen is removed.
-Instead, it used phpdoc (it's more standard)
+Instead, it used phpdoc (it's more standard).
+I also removed all references to it.
 * Updated composer.json
 * Reformatted .php file
 * Adding use to classes.